carnestoltes/mqtt_client/README.md

 ![Hirarchy of Memory](https://github.com/user-attachments/assets/2e5b4e27-3671-4640-889c-9f8e0a889fd2)

-A short brief of hirarchy in the memory using SPIFFS
+A short brief of hirarchy in the memory using SPIFFS.

 ![Structure of Arduino Project](https://github.com/user-attachments/assets/09a1581c-70e7-4fd6-8b66-e5fd89a1cd15)